taishi-i/awesome-ChatGPT-repositories/README.md

  * [dalai](https://github.com/cocktailpeanut/dalai) - The simplest way to run LLaMA on your local machine
  * [GenAI_LLM_timeline](https://github.com/hollobit/genai_llm_timeline) - ChatGPT, GenerativeAI and LLMs Timeline
  * [open_llama](https://github.com/openlm-research/open_llama) - OpenLLama - a permissively licensed open source reproduction of Meta AI's LLaMA. 🦙 „OpenLLaMA exhibits comparable performance to the original LLaMA and GPT-J across a majority of tasks, and outperforms them in some tasks.“ 👀
  * [pyCodeAGI](https://github.com/chakkaradeep/pycodeagi) - My current exploration: PyCodeAGI, an @LangChainAI #AIAgent that builds a Python console app given an objective, just got superpowers with @OpenAI #GPT4:  asked it to build a 'magic app' - it built something creative.
 There was not even a single error in…
  * [Multimodal-GPT](https://github.com/open-mmlab/multimodal-gpt) - Multimodal-GPT
+ * [snowChat](https://github.com/kaarthik108/snowchat) - Chat on you're snowflake database - Text to SQL

 |Name|GitHub Stars|Language|License|